enjin/wallet-daemon-ui/README.md

 ## Enjin Platform Cloud

 For your daemon to work with Enjin Platform Cloud you need to set up your Platform API keys into `Configs`.
-You may set one key for each of the environment: [Enjin Matrixchain](https://platform.enjin.io) and [Canary Matrixchain](https://platform.canary.enjin.io).
+You may set one key for each of the environment: [Enjin Blockchain](https://platform.enjin.io) and [Canary Blockchain (testnet)](https://platform.canary.enjin.io).

 The Canary Matrixchain can be used for making tests without spending real money.
 There is also a faucet that you can use to get funds available here [Canary Faucet](https://faucet.canary.enjin.io/).